How to Learn a New Language Effectively for 9-5 Professionals

 What are the daily habits you’ve already cultivated?
 The ones you never miss, like eating breakfast or brushing your teeth before going to bed at night.

 Yes, those ones.
-You can stack language learning to one or two of those habits.
-Not too many, so it doesn’t become too tasking.
+You can stack language learning to one or two of those habits to make the most out of your time.
+Not too many, so it doesn’t become too overwhelming.

 An example is ‘I revise grammar every day for 10 minutes after my yoga session’, or ‘I watch a video in my target language every time I eat dinner’.